A Place for Romance: Paranormal | Fantasy | Futuristic | Contemporary | Historical | Suspense | & Asian Dramas

 She's been resigned to this pitiful existence for years, had accepted the fate as Evander's bride, but now, now, that she wants out, well *snap snap* everybody needs to throw caution and reason to the wind, tempt war and whatever else to give the poor, unfortunate siren what she demands.
 Save her, because for some damn reason she can't save herself.

 Oh wait, she can.
 And I can't roll my damn eyes hard enough.
-Then if that wasn't the most anticlimactic death of a 'villain' I've endured in a long while.
+If that wasn't the most anticlimactic death of a 'villain' I've endured in a long while.
 A man being lured to drown by a siren.

 Perhaps I'm being unfairly harsh.
 This is my first siren story afterall.
 But... it is what it is.
 This is an honest blog.